Guide

 Based on the number of adults who have successfully used our adult-specific program to treat their Osgood Schlatters pain, it seems that OSD certainly exists amongst adults!

-Osgood Schlatter Disease comes back
+Osgood Schlatter Disease that comes back

 Most of the adults who contact us have suffered Osgood as a child or teenager, never properly treated their condition and have now had a come back in their knee pain and symptoms.
 Frequently they were told to stop playing sport and eventually “grew out” of the symptoms.